StancilLab/TemplateAPIPrograms/README.md

 Line 59: From the same API page, find the line that has the report ID (likely a 5 digit number).
 Copy this number and paste it in the quotation marks in this line.

 ### How to run
+  Rscript "C:\Users\Path\To\Program\template_APIprog.R"

+We utilized the task scheduler and a bash file (Windows only) to set a time to call this program to run daily.

-This code was developed by an amateur programmer for research purposes.
+Please not, this code was developed by an amateur programmer for research purposes.
 Feel free to reach out if you have questions, comments, or improvements.